Welcome to the San Francisco Bay Area Chapter of EAPA

 The San Francisco Chapter of the Employee Assistance Professionals Association is approved by the California Association of Marriage and Family Therapists to sponsor continuing education for LMFTs, LCSWs, and LPCCs and/or LEPs.
 The San Francisco Chapter of the Employee Assistance Professionals Association maintains responsibility for this program/course and its content.
 The Course meets the qualifications for 1.5 hours of continuing education credit for LMFTs, LCSWs, LPCCs, and/or LEPs as required by the California Board of Behavioral Sciences.

-The San Francisco Chapter of EAPA can be reached via our website sfeapa.org or by writing us at 32 Madera Blvd, Corte Madera, CA 94925.
+The San Francisco Chapter of EAPA can be reached via our website sfeapa.org or by writing us at P.O.
+Box 6721, Concord, CA 94524.
 Contact us for any needed accommodations or to address any grievances.
 Our CAMFT Continuing Education Provider Approval Number is 57003.

 http://namica.org (California Chapter)